King's Lynn: Recent changes

 In 2009, a proposal was made for the Campbell's Meadow factory site to be redeveloped as a 5 ha employment and business park.
 In June 2011, Tesco gained a permit for a superstore.
 On 8 June 2010, it unveiled regeneration plans that would cost £32 million and were billed to bring 900 new jobs.
 Tesco pledged £4 million of improvements in other areas of the town.
 While it planned to spend £1.6 million widening Hardwick Road, the Sainsbury's bid was preferred by the Council as offering the town more benefits.

 Campbell's Tower in 2006, prior to its demolition in 2012.
 The tower was part of the Campbell's Soup factory, which operated in King's Lynn from 1959 to 2007 as the company's first major plant outside the United States.

 Sainsbury's £40 million plans for a superstore opposite Tesco on the Pinguin Foods site yielded an estimated 300 jobs.
 This was the key to securing the future of Pinguin Foods in King's Lynn.
 Pinguin Foods released 12 acre of its 44 acre site to accommodate the proposed store.
 Morston Assets and Sainsbury's plan included a link road between Scania Way and Queen Elizabeth Way to improve access and allow the industrial estate to attract new employers, while Sainsbury's maintains its store in the town centre.
 It has pledged £1.75 million for highways improvements and a further £7 million to invest in the Pinguin Foods factory.

 At 8 am on 15 January 2012, Campbell's Tower—a prominent industrial landmark in King's Lynn—was demolished in a planned event.
 The demolition was initiated by Sarah Griffiths, winner of a public competition; her father, Mick Locke, had died in 1995 at age 52 following a steam-related accident at the factory.
 The tower had been part of Campbell's first UK production facility, which opened in the 1950s and, at its peak in the early 1990s, employed over 700 people.

 A fire station was opened by Queen Elizabeth II in February 2015.

 Governance

 King's Lynn became a municipal borough in 1883.
 The present Borough of King's Lynn and West Norfolk was an amalgamation of the Borough of King's Lynn, the urban districts of Downham Market and Hunstanton, and the rural districts of Docking, Downham, Freebridge Lynn, and Marshland.
+No successor parish was formed so it became unparished.
+A charter trustees was formed to preserve the borough status of the former borough until 1981 when the "West Norfolk" district was renamed to "King’s Lynn and West Norfolk" and given borough status.